Jacked-Up/junglesequencer.com/docs/get-started/install-jungle.md

 - Inside the player settings, open the **Other Settings** tab
 - Under **Configuration**, change the **Active Input Handling** to **Both** or **Input System (New)**

-## Install With Unity Package Manager
+## Install Via Unity Package Manager

 - From the Unity Editor, select **Window > Package Manager**
 - Inside the package manager, select the packages dropdown menu.
 Select **My Assets**

-## Install With Git URL
+## Install With .unitypackage

 :::note NOTE
-Install with Git is only available to our enterprise and development partners.
+.unitypackage Is only available for our development and enterprise partners.
 :::

-- From the Unity Editor, select **Window > Package Manager**
+- Import the .unitypackage into your Unity project
-- Click the **+** button in the top left corner of the package manager
-- Select **Add package from git URL**
-- Enter the following URL: **https://github.com/Jacked-Up/Jungle.git**
+- Ensure all files are selected and click **Import**
+- Once imported, you should see a new folder called **Jungle** in your assets folder